agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 #### Administration

 By default, user workspace, history, and design repository are configured as local and located in the `openl-demo` folder of the `<unzipped Demo package folder>\apache-tomcat-8.5.23\` directory.` `This setting simplifies configuration and usage of the Demo package.` `Note that a default directory can be changed to another one.
-For more information on how to change a default directory, see **[**[**OpenL Tablets WebStudio User Guide**](https://openl-tablets.org/files/openl-tablets/latest/OpenL%20Tablets%20-%20WebStudio%20User%20Guide.pdf)**],** *Managing System Settings*.
+For more information on how to change a default directory, see [OpenL Tablets WebStudio Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#webstudio-user-guide-guide), *Managing System Settings*.

 ![](demo_guide_images/d4e08c04cc55071f60b74c3508b1e274.png)